lastdino/drawing-manager/README.md

 - GET `/{prefix}/revisions/{media}` → download a specific media item (`drawings.download.revision`)

 Remove conflicting host routes under the same prefix (default `/drawings`) if you had any.

+Latest download behavior:
+- The `{type}` segment is normalized using `config('drawing-manager.cad.aliases')`.
+For example, requesting `/drawings/{id}/latest/stp` returns the latest `step` file.
+- For `pdf`, the latest media item is selected by checking a custom property `kind=pdf`, or by file extension / MIME type.
+- For CAD, the latest media is selected by matching either `custom_properties: { kind: 'cad', cad_type: ... }` or by the file extension.

 Authorization
 -------------